This article will help users decide which EdgeRouter product to use, as well as outline the differences in each product and product series.

 |Is the device mounted outside?||

 There are other models available as well such as the ER-Lite, ER-8 and the ER.
-A great comparison of all the different EdgeRouter models and their technical specifications can be found here.
+A useful comparison of all the different EdgeRouter models and their technical specifications can be found here.
 Regardless of which router you select, the included EdgeOS software and feature set is consistent across all models.

 These devices include a hardware switch-chip: